CS EAC/ABET Accredited

 - The Computer Science Computer Systems Option is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, and by Telephone: (410) 347-7700.

-In accordance with accreditation criteria, we have defined a set of “broad statements describing the career and professional accomplishments that the program is preparing graduates to achieve.”
-These were developed and approved by the EECS faculty and our Industry Advisory Committee.
+In accordance with accreditation criteria, we have defined a set of “broad statements that describe what graduates are expected to attain within a few years of graduation.”
+These are based on the needs of the program’s constituencies.
+They were developed and approved by the EECS faculty and our Industry Advisory Committee.

 The Computer Science undergraduate curriculum has the following objectives:

 - Graduates of the program will have successful careers.